 The exciter loop is made using the quick and dirty splitter I recycled from my last project.
 This part could be better but, hey, I have a much larger family now (and a lot less time).

-Radiator is made with 10ft of LMR600 coaxial cable and resonates between 7.4 to around 30 MHz (a 8 or 9 ft length could easily cover 40 meters as well but given the poor performance it would have I am not interested in cutting it).
+Radiator is made with 10ft of LMR600 coaxial cable and resonates between 7.4 to around 30 MHz (a slightly longer radiator could also cover 40 meters but performance would be poor).

 The rest are standard bolts, washers and nuts.
 Add a cheap controller, some spare time, a lot of patience and there you go: for less than $300 you have a fully featured, vacation ready QRO magnetic loop.